bbchallenge/bbchallenge/src/routes/(app)/contribute/+page.md

 This website is also written collaboratively, [its code](https://github.com/bbchallenge/bbchallenge) can be improved in many ways!

-Here are some examples of missing features:

-- A better, more customizable, visualisation tool for <a href="/story#space-time-diagrams">space-time diagrams</a>.
-See [this issue](https://github.com/bbchallenge/bbchallenge/issues/2).
-- Make Turing machines editable on the fly on the main page.
-See [this issue](https://github.com/bbchallenge/bbchallenge/issues/4).
-- If a machine of the database is decided, such as <a href="https://bbchallenge.org/59090563" rel="external">#59,090,563</a>, give the link to its decider.
-See [this issue](https://github.com/bbchallenge/bbchallenge-api/issues/2).

 Pages like <a href="/story" rel="external">/story</a>, <a href="/method" rel="external">/method</a>, <a href="/contribute" rel="external">/contribute</a> are also collaborative and you can submit changes on [github](https://github.com/bbchallenge/bbchallenge).

 <a id="share-the-story"></a>